The mixing time of the switch Markov chains: a unified approach: Directed degree sequences

 Consider two oppositely oriented triangles, $\overrightarrow{C_3}$ and $\overleftarrow {C_3}$.
 In order to move between these two realizations of the same degree sequence, Kleitman and Wang~\cite{KW73} observed that a new operation is needed, and they proved that with this extra ``switching'' operation the space of realizations becomes irreducible.
 Take the symmetric difference $\nabla$ of the bipartite representations $B(\overrightarrow{C_3})$ and $B(\overleftarrow{C_3})$.
 It contains exactly one alternating cycle (the edges come alternately from $B(\overrightarrow{C_3})$ and $B(\overleftarrow{C_3})$), s.t.\ each vertex pair of distance 3 along the cycle in $\nabla$ is a non-chord.
 In this alternating cycle no ``classical'' switch can be performed.
 To address this issue, we need an extra switch operation, which is the bipartite analogue of the operation introduced by Kleitman and Wang: we exchange all edges coming from $B(\overrightarrow{C_3})$ with all edges coming from $B(\overleftarrow{C_3})$ in one operation.

 In general, a \textbf{triple-switch} is defined as follows: take a length-6 alternating cycle $C$ in $\nabla$, and if one of the three vertex pairs of distance 3 in $C$ forms a non-chord, we exchange all edges of $C$ to non-edges and vice versa.
-It is a well-known fact (\cite{EKM},~\cite{EKMS}) that the set $\G(B(\vec \bD))$ of all realizations is irreducible under switches and triple-switches that avoid the $\F$-edges.
+It is a well-known fact (\cite{EKM} (Erdős, Király and Miklós, 2013),~\cite{EKMS} (Erdős, Kiss, Miklós and Soukup, 2015)) that the set $\G(B(\vec \bD))$ of all realizations is irreducible under switches and triple-switches that avoid the $\F$-edges.

 The example of $\overrightarrow{C_3}$ and $\overleftarrow {C_3}$ demonstrates why the triple-switch operation is necessary.
 However, as long as some steps of the Markov-chain require choosing 6 vertices, it seems wasteful to not perform the triple-switch simply because some of the vertex pairs of distance 3 are chords.